-Section 2 presents a review of the related literature.
+Section 2 offers a review of the related literature.
 Section 3 describes the simulation exercise used to estimate the variance of pay.
-Section 4 presents the data and Section 5 presents the results.
-Section 6 offers an array of robustness tests, including two additional approaches to estimate the variance of pay.
-Section 7 concludes.
+Section 4 presents the data and Section 5 the results.
+Section 6 presents results using three alternative approaches to estimate the variance of pay, and Section 7 offers an array of other robustness tests.
+Section 8 concludes.
 Appendix A provides a theoretical justification for considering the variance of total pay.
-Appendix B contains details associated with the simulation exercise using Incentive Lab data, and Appendix C contains the definitions of variables used in the empirical tests.
+Appendix B details additional steps used in the simulations, and Appendix C contains the definitions of variables used in the empirical tests.